The ultimate guide to starting your own Survival and Preparedness Food Pantry

 Whole grains are infinitely better than refined grains because their nutritious outer layers (bran) are not stripped off after harvesting.
 [11] While their nutrient content varies, whole grains are typically a good source of vitamins A and E, B-complex vitamins, iron, magnesium, phosphorus and selenium.
 [12]

-Protein sources
+Protein Sources

 Aside from protein and fiber, beans are a good source of vitamins B1, B2, B6, B9 and C and minerals like calcium, copper, iron, magnesium, manganese, phosphorus and potassium.
 [16] Similarly, other legumes such as peas and lentils provide varying amounts of B vitamins, vitamin C, iron, copper, magnesium, manganese, zinc and phosphorous.
 [17]

-Salt and natural sweeteners
+Salt and Natural Sweeteners

-The Health Ranger Store offers healthier alternatives to refined salt and sugar.
-Mined from ancient sea salt deposits located deep inside the Himalayan Mountains, Health Ranger Select Fine Ground Pink Himalayan Salt contains a full spectrum of electrolytes and trace minerals that are usually stripped away from regular table salt.
+· Health Ranger Select Fine Ground Pink Himalayan Salt – contains a full spectrum of electrolytes and trace minerals that are usually stripped away from regular table salt.

 When SHTF, it wouldn’t hurt to have other types of beverages to drink besides water.
 If you’re a regular coffee drinker, stock up on instant coffee instead of fresh coffee.
 Because of its low moisture content, instant coffee will last longer in storage, typically around two or more years depending on how it was processed and how well it was packaged.
 [20]